econnet/econ/econ-1.0.rst

 Econ
 ----

-Motivated by |pproduct|.
+Motivated by `pproduct`_.

 The name *econ* stands for

 - a map of the content topology (econ = Economic CONtent)
 - to an organizational topology (econ = ECOnomic interaction Node)

-But econ also stands for the *ethical values* associated with the interactions.
+Econ also stands for the *ethical values* in this contract.

 The perspective to economy is from a person.
 Econ is an **inversion** of the usual economic hierarchy:
-A company does not own a person, but the person owns companies.
+An econ does not "own/employ" a person, but the person owns an econ.
 The person is at the top and interactions are its econs, i.e. econs belong to people working there.